Chrissie Jackson

 Chrissie received the Sportsman of the Year Award from the Louisiana Outdoor Writers Association for the first of her two IGFA World Record Tarpon.
 She has been the co-recipient of the Peter Capstick Hunting Heritage Award, IPHA Klineburger Award and the African Professional Hunters Association Selous Award, 2023.

 Chrissie hunts and fishes world-wide.
 Chrissie hunts with rifle, shotgun, black powder, and bow.
-Her other hobbies include fishing, shooting, jogging, snow skiing, ocean diving , exploring and beach-combing.
+Her other hobbies include fishing, boating, silhouette shooting, jogging, snow skiing, ocean diving , exploring and beach-combing.

-As well as winning many fishing tournaments Chrissie has held several world fishing records including tarpon and barracuda.
-She's taken many big game animals that are qualified for the world record books, including a B&C antelope, and Pope & Young elk.
+A consummate angler, she has won many fishing tournaments and has held several world fishing records including tarpon and barracuda.
+She's taken many big game animals that are qualified for the world record books, from Boone & Crockett antelope and Pope & Young elk to elephant and Cape buffalo.

 Chrissie states, "Few things in all the world are equal to letting an arrow fly at a reeking bull during the rut high in the Rockies.
-I've made it a permanent part of my life by going every year, as I have Africa 48 times.
+I've made it a permanent part of my life by going every year, as I have Africa 44 times (now 52).
 Nothing offers my husband and I more as a couple or awakens my senses more as an individual."
+She has also accomplished a total of 52 hunts in Africa.

 The women's world record for Elk with gun or bow at the time taken.